How to Get an Apartment Rented in New York

 Become a Specialist in the Neighborhood

-Have a variety of listings from the same area and/or building.
+Have a variety of listings from the same area and building.

 However, if you have 20 units for rent in the same building, do not list all the units.

-Concentrate on a few choice apartments that represent the building and concentrate on the neighborhood; getting to know the streets, local businesses, and transportation so clients can see you as an expert after viewing your listings and after meeting you.
+Concentrate on a few choice apartments that represent the building and concentrate on the neighborhood; get to know the streets, local businesses, and transportation so clients can see you as an expert after viewing your listings and meeting you.

 Take Showstopping Photos

-The two most significant eye-catching features on your ad are going to be the price and the photos, even before the street or actual location is even noticed.
-Beautiful professional-level photography is your strongest bet for a click.
+Your ad's two most significant eye-catching features will be the price and the photos, even before the street or actual location is noticed.
+Beautiful professional-level photography is your most substantial bet for a click.

-If the unit is vacant and looks plain on its own, you might want to try light staging with small accents to liven up the space, or virtual staging software, which lets you play around with the composition and ambiance presented in your photos.
+If the vacant unit looks plain, you might want to try light staging with small accents to liven up the space or virtual staging software, which lets you play around with the composition and ambiance in your photos.

 As a landlord or management company, if you have an entire building for rent, it will probably serve in your best interest to stage at least one unit.